The show must go on.

 3. Try to keep it PG-13 and use social distancing guidelines (i.e. - no full bands should be playing together).

 4. And, most of all, have fun with it.

 You can email us your videos at firstname.lastname@example.org, or, if you have a cloud service you prefer to use, such as Dropbox, Sync, etc, just let us know.

 We’ll post the videos and schedule them as we receive them.
 We’ll also include a brief bio of yourself with the post, so please include a short write-up and provide your social media handles, so we can cross-promote!

 We want this process to be fun and easy, and if you have any recommendations to improve it as we go along, please let us know.

 We want to start posting these videos as soon as this coming week.
 Also, please share this with other fellow musicians.
 We’re looking for artists from all over the place.

-Once we all get past this moment in time, and the PACC doors are finally able to re-open, we want to work with you to plan a new series of shows in our venue.
-We know you’ll be itching to start playing live again, and we look forward to inviting you back to YOUR PACC.
+Once we all get past this moment in time, and the OPAC doors are finally able to re-open, we want to work with you to plan a new series of shows in our venue.
+We know you’ll be itching to start playing live again, and we look forward to inviting you back to YOUR OPAC.

 Thank you and continue to stay safe.